notionparallax/blog/_posts/2015-11-05-minimal-ownership.md

 Now when you do the numbers on owning a car it goes in favour of renting.
 For a weekly trip to the supermarket and a few road trips having a Goget membership makes much more sense.
 I'm going to make an assumption that it is due to better communication and efficient use of resources, enabled by the internet.

 Lets take a little side step for a moment.
-In a recent episode of <a href="http://www.bbc.co.uk/programmes/b04hz49f">In Our Time</a> one of Melvin's guests was explaining <em><a href="https://en.wikipedia.org/wiki/E_(mathematical_constant)">e</a>. </em>It was 'discovered' by imagining what would happen if compound interest accrued continuously[^1].
-It turns out that interest accrues at <em>e</em> if your calculations use continuous time periods.
+In a recent episode of <a href="http://www.bbc.co.uk/programmes/b04hz49f">In Our Time</a> one of Melvin's guests was explaining _<a href="https://en.wikipedia.org/wiki/E_(mathematical_constant)">e</a>. _It was 'discovered' by imagining what would happen if compound interest accrued continuously[^1].
+It turns out that interest accrues at _e_ if your calculations use continuous time periods.
 I really like the idea of taking things to infinity  to see what happens[^2].

 What happens when we take ownership to zero?
 This isn't in the same way that a monk might own just his robes and his rice bowl.
 More the idea that once there's ubiquitous fast access to spotify then there's very little use in having a vast cd collection.